sparkfun/eng_application/Documentation/greenTea.md

 1. **Prepare your cup**

     Place your tea leaves in the cup.
 If you have a teabag, simply lay the teabag into the cup with the string and tag outside of the cup (see picture).
-If your tea is loose leaf, use the strainer as it directs you and fill it with about 1 tbsp. of tea leaves.
+If your tea is loose leaf, use the strainer as directed and fill it with about 1 tbsp. of tea leaves.

     ![Prepare](./step1s.png "The tea awaits")